Roof Inspection in Rockwood, TN | Jeff Woods Construction & Roofing

 How often should Rockwood homeowners get a roof inspection?

 At minimum once per year.
-Rockwood averages over 60 inches of annual rainfall at the base of Walden Ridge with Watts Bar Lake to the south — making annual inspection the minimum responsible standard for every homeowner in the city.
+Rockwood averages over 60 inches of annual rainfall at the base of Walden Ridge with Watts Bar Lake to the south.
+Annual inspection is the minimum responsible standard for every homeowner in the city.

 Is the roof inspection free?

-Yes, completely free.
-Jeff Woods Construction & Roofing provides free roof inspections for all Rockwood and Roane County homeowners with no hidden fees and no obligation to book additional services.
+Yes — completely free with no obligation.
+Jeff Woods Construction provides free roof inspections for all Rockwood and Roane County homeowners.
+No hidden fees and no pressure to book additional services.

 How long does a Rockwood roof inspection take?

-Most residential inspections take between 45 minutes and 2 hours.
-Older historic homes with more complex roof systems or layered repair histories may take longer — we always take the time needed.
+Most residential inspections take 45 minutes to 2 hours.
+Older historic homes with more complex roof systems or layered repair histories may take longer.
+We always take the time needed to be thorough.

 Does Rockwood's position at the base of Walden Ridge affect roofing wear?